Skateboard (film)

 Skateboard is a 1978 American sports drama film directed by George Gage and starring Allen Garfield and Leif Garrett.
-Tony Alva features in a cameo as "Tony Bluetile".
+Tony Alva has a cameo as "Tony Bluetile".

 Overview

-Manny Bloom, a Hollywood agent, finds himself in debt to Sol, a powerful bookie.
-To make a fast buck, he creates a team of exceptionally talented skateboarders and enters them in a downhill race.
-If they win, they will get $20,000.
+Manny Bloom, a Hollywood agent, finds himself in debt to Sol, a powerful bookmaker.
+To make a fast buck, he creates a team of skateboarders and dares them in a downhill race for $20,000.